Player1os/excel-vba-heartbeat-checker/README.md

 1. The operating system on both machines is a version of Windows.
 2. The only available communication channel between the machines is a shared directory.

+If the server hasn't been active for a specified time span, the client sends an email message to report this to the specified email address.

 ## Deployment instructions

 1. Create a copy of the `.env.reset.bat` script, name it `.env.set.bat` and modify it as follows: